uic-evl/omegalib-history/modules/rift/README.md

 During initialization, the service checks the display configuration and keeps track of all the tiles for which rift postprocessing is enabled.
 It also modifies the stereo mode for the tiles, to enable side-by-side stereo rendering.

+**NOTE** Altough the rift module requires `LibOVR` to interface to an Oculus Rift, you can build it with the `RIFT_EMULATE` option enabled to remove the dependency.

 ## Python API
 The `rift` module exposes several fnctions to control the service: